HorizenOfficial/eon/doc/api/transaction/withdrawCoins.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### transaction/withdrawCoins

-Creates and posts a  backward transfer transaction to sends some ZEN back to the mainchain
+Creates and posts a backward transfer transaction to send some ZEN back to the mainchain

+> [!IMPORTANT]
+> This endpoint is deprecated and disabled from EON 1.5.0.
+>
 **Parameters**

 | Name     | Type    | Required    | Description    |